Avast VPN vs. NordVPN

 - Multihop: NordVPN offers a couple of security features that Avast doesn’t.
 The first is multihop technology.
 When you activate multihop, NordVPN routes your internet activity through not just one but two or more remote servers.
 Each server provides different encryption, so your connection is encrypted multiple times for a safer online experience.

-- Camouflage mode: The second security tool NordVPN has that Avast doesn’t is obfuscated servers.
-This allows you to use the VPN in camouflage mode.
-Not only is your actual IP address hidden behind the VPN’s address, but also no one can tell you’re using a VPN.
+- Obfuscated servers: The second security tool NordVPN has that Avast doesn’t is obfuscated servers.
+This feature allows you to use the VPN in countries or on networks that restrict, monitor, or block VPN traffic.
+Not only will the VPN hide your browsing activity, it will also hide the fact that you’re using a VPN.
+That came in handy when a colleague of ours used NordVPN in China.

 - Better location: NordVPN is located in Panama.
 So what?
 Panama operates outside the Five Eyes, Nine Eyes, and 14 Eyes surveillance alliances.
 Companies in Panama can’t be forced to turn over customer information to government agencies.
 Avast is located in the Czech Republic, which is also not a member country.
 The Czech Republic, however, has a history of cooperating with Five Eyes, which makes companies there more vulnerable than those in Panama.